dynamsoft-docs/barcode-reader-docs-js/programming-old/javascript/samples-demos/ui-customization.md

 The following official sample demonstrates the default GUI built into the library.

-* <a target = "_blank" href="https://demo.dynamsoft.com/Samples/DBR/JS/2.ui-tweaking/1.read-video-show-result.html">Use the Default Camera UI - Demo</a>
-* <a target = "_blank" href="https://github.com/Dynamsoft/barcode-reader-javascript-samples/blob/main/2.ui-tweaking/1.read-video-show-result.html">Use the Default Camera UI - Source Code</a>
+* <a target = "_blank" href="https://github.com/Dynamsoft/barcode-reader-javascript-samples/blob/9.x/2.ui-tweaking/1.read-video-show-result.html">Use the Default Camera UI - Source Code</a>

 **GUI Elements**